Outreach Fundraising Events

 Supporting Holy Cross Graduates in High School

 Growing out of the St. Luke’s mission trips to Holy Cross Anglican School in Belize, this ministry has involved several “waves” of support giving Holy Cross graduates the means to attend high school on Ambergris Caye.
 The first wave began several years ago, when Jan Lamb was still our Deacon at St. Luke’s.
 Jan provided support for Isolene through her four years of high school on Ambergris Caye.
 Since then, we have supported several other Holy Cross graduates through high school and beyond.
-Pictured here is our latest St. Luke’s student, Leticia, who graduated from Holy Cross in June, 2019, and with our continuing support will be starting her second year of high school in the fall.
+Pictured here is our latest St. Luke’s student, Leticia, who graduated from Holy Cross in June, 2019, and with our continuing support is on track to graduate from high school in June of 2023.

 St. Luke’s plans various domestic and international mission trips for both adults and youth.
 Mission team members spend several months prior to their trips raising funds to cover the cost of the materials they will use, or to support the organization they will be working with.
 On site, the team’s focus is on building relationships as much as on building structures.